 You will need to complete a WTN (Waste Transfer Note) which is part of the legal requirements for taking care of your waste and we can supply this for you.
 As part of your commitment to environmental health, you will need to hold record of these for two years, demonstrating to the EHO (Environmental Health Officer) that your business is adhering to its legal requirements.

-Our online tracking system also allows you to keep record of your waste usage and print off reports from there.
-This covers everything from frequency of collection, to its composition and what has been recycled.
+Our online tracking system also allows you to keep a record of your waste usage and print off reports from there.
+This covers everything from frequency of collection to its composition and what has been recycled.
 This saves you and your health and safety officials time and energy, whilst delivering sophisticated results.

-Our staff are trained in every aspect of commercial waste collection, and can ensure that your business premises stay clean and clear of waste, as specified by governmental legislation.
+Our staff are trained in every aspect of commercial waste collection and can ensure that your business premises stay clean and clear of waste, as specified by governmental legislation.
 Because every business is different and because we pride ourselves on creating solutions, your commercial waste collection plan is tailored to suit your business needs.
 Whether you need clinical waste removal, glass, aluminium or cardboard recycling, or a combination of all of our services, we will take care of all elements and advise you of where to store your rubbish, adhering to legal requirements.

 What types of industries produce waste?